Amortizing Perpetual Options: Risk-Neutral Valuation

-\begin{remark}[Theta] Theta, typically, refers to the dependence of the premium on the ``time to maturity''.
+This is especially prominent for Theta which, typically, refers to the dependence of the premium on the ``time to maturity''.
 Because AmPOs are perpetual options, the risk-neutral price exhibits zero explicit time decay (e.g., $\frac{\partial C_0}{\partial t} = 0$ for call options).
 However, due to the amortization, the holder or underwriter of such options will, in fact, have an \emph{economic exposure} that depends on time.
 This decay is directly computable as $-q C_0 < 0$ or $-q P_0 < 0$ for call and put options, respectively.
 It is exactly this non-zero Theta(-like) decay that distinguishes AmPOs from vanilla perpetual options and creates an effective realized time exposure. \end{remark}

-\begin{corollary}[Vega] Consider call and put AmPOs with strike $K > 0$ and amortization rate $q > 0$.
-The Vega for call and put options are provided, respectively, by: